-Psychopathological symptoms are natural experiences emerging in the realm of ordinary daily life, often in interaction with contextual factors.
-In the mental health field, there is a growing awareness that the study of these symptoms in the context of everyday life, using study, a randomized clinical trial of ACT in DL in 150 individuals at the early stages of psychosis.

-Experience Sampling Methodology, may provide a powerful and necessary addition to more conventional research approaches.
+Inez Myin-Germeys, Ph.D., KU Leuven, Center for Contextual Psychiatry factors.
+In the mental health field, there is a growing awareness that the study of these symptoms in the context of everyday life, using Experience Sampling Methodology, may provide a powerful and necessary addition to more conventional research approaches.
 In my talk, I will first focus the assessment of the capacity for social interaction as an important factor in the development of psychopathology.
 I will discuss these findings in light of the conceptual development of embodied and embedded cognition.